-Joselia “Jo” Rebekah Hughesis a Black first generation American writer, born in Manhattan and raised in the Bronx.
+Joselia “Jo” Hughes is a Black first generation Caribbean-American writer, born in Manhattan and raised in the Bronx.
 She lives with Sickle Cell SC disease.
-She writes creative non-fiction, short stories and, very occasionally, poems.
-Passionate about the intersection of race, disability/ability, gender, nationality, lost lands, socioeconomic status and other peculiarities of marginalization, her writing is centered upon telling the stories of the periphery.
+She writes creative non-fiction and short stories.
+Passionate about the intersections of race, disability/ability, gender, nationality, lost lands, socioeconomic status and other peculiarities of marginalization, her writing is centered upon telling the stories of the periphery.
 She is currently a student and working on her first novel.
 She is also the MotherMind behind the podcast The New Black Gospel.
-She spends her time munching on raw oats, knitting, reading, watching King of the Hill, and writing secrets on the subway.
+She spends her time reading, watching King of the Hill, creating love and writing secrets on the subway.